epn-vespa/tutorials/surfaces/HRSC_vs_OMEGA/HRSC_vs_OMEGA-tutorial.md

 * Enter search parameters in the left (query) panel
 * For instance, enter orbit_number ≥ 997, orbit_number ≤ 998 and access_format LIKE '%application/octet-stream%'
 in the "Other" tab.
-* There are 4 results: image cubes acquired on MEx orbits 997 and 998, formatted as IDL save files.
+* There are 4 results: image cubes acquired on MEx orbits 997 and 998, with no duplication (related to format)
-* We're now looking for HRSC images of these areas
+* We'll now search for HRSC images of these areas

 <img src="img/img1.png" width="600">